Keeping executive pay in check and governing successful organisations that benefit everyone

 Read more about the need for greater people expertise on RemCos.

-3. Are CEOs really the lynchpin of organisational success?
+3. Are highly paid CEOs really the lynchpin of organisational success?

 To assess the effectiveness of your remuneration practices, ask yourself: